it-at-m/refarch-templates/docs/organize.md

 ## GitHub Projects

-For the Refarch, we currently use
+For the RefArch, we currently use
 [GitHub Projects](https://docs.github.com/de/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)
 for project management.